raipc/atsd-jdbc/README.md

 }
 ```

-Please note that the current version of the driver has some limitations.
-It is made read-only by not allowing users to change the data source.
-It is possible to iterate over records one by one in the direct direction.
-No positioning is supported yet but may be added later.
-In order to check a basic way of using driver you can run the simple example:
+Please note that the current version of the driver has limitations.
+Users do not have permissions to change the data source.
+It is possible to iterate over records one by one.
+No positioning is supported yet but this option may be added later.
+To check how the driver works, run the following example:

 ```java
 	Class.forName("com.axibase.tsd.driver.jdbc.AtsdDriver");